-The TESOL graduate programs require nine credits of foundational work in language, culture, and Bible.
-Students who enter without such a background are required to take three credits each of Introduction to Linguistics, Intercultural Communication and Bible (or their equivalents).
+The TESOL graduate programs require 3 credits of foundational work in Bible and theology.
+Those who enter without it will take it as part of their degree.

 The M.A.
 TESOL program consists of 33 graduate credits beyond the foundational credits.
-These graduate credits include 24 credits of core courses, 3 credits of electives in Bible or Theology, and 6 credits of electives in TESOL.
+These graduate credits include 24 credits of core courses, 3 credits of electives in Bible or theology, and 6 credits of electives in TESOL.
 A portfolio is required as a culminating experience for the degree.
-For a list of the various courses, see the curriculum section on the left side.
-These courses can be taken concurrently with program courses.
+For a list of the various courses, see the curriculum section.

 The M.A. program requirements may be reduced for students who have taken courses equivalent of the foundation courses as listed below, but the minimum number of graduate credits required is 33, of which 24 must be taken through Biola.